Fractional Analytic QCD beyond Leading Order

 Note that after resumming for large values of the Bjorken variable $x$, the corresponding twist-four corrections for the SF $F_2(x,Q^2)$ changed sign at large $x$ (see \cite{Kotikov:2022vlo}).
-Thus, in contrast to the standard analyses performed in \cite{Kotikov:2010bm}, in this case, when twist-four corrections change the sign, (part of) the powerlike terms can be absorbed by the difference between ordinary and MA couplants, in the same way as this was done in the corresponding studies \cite{CIKK09,Kotikov:2012sm} carried out for low $x$ values within the framework of the so-called doubled asymptotic scaling approach \cite{Q2evo}.
+Thus, unlike the standard analyses performed in \cite{Kotikov:2010bm}, in this case, when twist-four corrections change the sign, part of the power-like terms can be absorbed by the difference between the ordinary and the MA couplants, in the same way as this was done in the corresponding studies \cite{CIKK09,Kotikov:2012sm}, conducted for low $x$ values in the framework of the so-called doubled asymptotic scaling approach \cite{Q2evo}.

-Moreover, as the next steps, we plan to include into consideration the high-order terms obtained in the case of other MA couplants (following to Refs. \cite{Bakulev:2006ex,Bakulev:2010gm,Ayala:2018ifo,Mikhailov:2021znq}), as well as in case of non-minimal versions of analytic couplants (following to Refs. \cite{Cvetic:2006mk,Cvetic:2006gc,Cvetic:2010di,CPCCAGC,3dAQCD}).
+Moreover, as the next steps, we plan to include in consideration the high-order terms obtained in the case of other MA couplants (following to Refs. \cite{Bakulev:2006ex,Bakulev:2010gm,Ayala:2018ifo,Mikhailov:2021znq}), as well as in case of non-minimal versions of analytic couplants (following to Refs. \cite{Cvetic:2006mk,Cvetic:2006gc,Cvetic:2010di,CPCCAGC,3dAQCD}).
 For non-minimal versions of analytic couplants, integral representations (\ref{disptAnuz.ma}) and (\ref{disptAnuz.ma1}) can be used.
 They, in turn, show the importance of using $\nu$-derivatives of MA couplants.
 Indeed, in this case it is necessary to work with the spectral functions of the couplant $a_s(Q^2)$, and not with its $\nu$-degree, the calculation of which requires a very complicated procedure (see \cite{Bakulev:2012sm}).